graphitemaster/xcpumemperf/README.md

 mechanism.

-Software Optimization Guide for AMD Family 17h Processors section 2.7.3 states "Linear aliasing occurs when two different linear addresses are mapped to the same physical address.
-This can cause performance penalties for loads and stores to the aliased cachelines.
-A load to an address that is valid in the L1 DC but under a different linear alias will see an L1 DC miss, which requires an L2 cache request to be made.
-The latency will generally be no larger than that of an L2 cache hit.
+Software Optimization Guide for AMD Family 17h Processors section 2.7.3
+states:

+> Linear aliasing occurs when two different linear addresses are
+> mapped to the same physical address.
+This can cause performance penalties
+> for loads and stores to the aliased cachelines.
+A load to an address
+> that is valid in the L1 DC but under a different linear alias will see
+> an L1 DC miss, which requires an L2 cache request to be made.
+The
+> latency will generally be no larger than that of an L2 cache hit.
-However, if multiple aliased loads or stores are in-flight simultaneously, they each may experience L1 DC misses as they update the utag with a particular linear address and remove another linear address from being able to access the cacheline."
+> However, if multiple aliased loads or stores are in-flight simultaneously,
+> they each may experience L1 DC misses as they update the utag with a
+> particular linear address and remove another linear address from being
+> able to access the cacheline.

 In particular, this hits the latter case, a full L1 DC miss which then becomes a full 8-way lookup.
 In particular, if the physical tag is